 Though the title is likely to annoy grammar purists, this foreshadows a story told from the point of view of a toddler-aged creature.
 As a child I always wondered what ‘critters’ were.
 I thought a critter must be some sort of American animal in particular.

 Just Me And My Puppy is worth a closer look because, like many others in this long-running series, it is a wonderful example of ‘counterpoint irony’ in picture books.

 Another useful concept when considering any disconnect between words and pictures is ‘symmetry’.
 Nikolajeva and Scott have attempted to create a sophisticated taxonomy of picturebook interactions (between words and pictures) and came up with a sliding scale.
 Symmetry is at one end, in which the pictures pretty much repeat what the words have already explained.
 At the other end is ‘contradiction’, in which the pictures say something completely different from the words, often creating irony or humour.
 The problem with having ‘symmetry’ at the extreme end is that pictures cannot help but say more than the words, since ‘a picture tells a thousand words’ (or thereabouts).
 So there will never exist a perfectly symmetrical picturebook.

 Anyone who has helped an emergent reader with assigned readers knows the difference between an interesting early reader and a ‘slog’.
-Bears In The Night is an early reader with a focus on positional words.
+Bears In The Night by the Berenstains is an early reader with a focus on positional words.
 This book is an example of a successful early reader because the story is engaging and children will want to return to its fun creepiness over and over.
 This is achieved by: